An introduction to human grooming

 The index finger on your writing hand is usually the most sensitive.

-However, you will often find the need to use several fingers at once to cover large surfaces.
+However, you will often feel the need to use more than one finger to cover large surfaces.

 I also recommend using both hands anytime you can.